-- 1. Seek grant funding to prepare the feasibility study. - 2.
-Develop an RFQ or RFP to solicit qualified firms with experience and expertise in planning, designing and constructing multipurpose and bicycle trails. - 3.
-Select a qualified consulting firm to conduct the feasibility study.
-Incorporate a public participation process to advance support for the project and solicit information that could help the project. - 4.
-Undertake the feasibility study and determine how to proceed based upon the study findings.
+- Seek grant funding to prepare the feasibility study. - Develop an RFQ or RFP to solicit qualified firms with experience and expertise in planning, designing and constructing multipurpose and bicycle trails. - Select a qualified consulting firm to conduct the feasibility study.
+Incorporate a public participation process to advance support for the project and solicit information that could help the project. - Undertake the feasibility study and determine now to proceed based upon the study findings.